-A table of contents shall be included in any memorandum or brief exceeding twenty-five (25) pages in length.
+A table of contents shall be included in any memorandum or brief exceeding fifteen (15) pages in length.

-5. Appendix of Exhibits
+5. Exhibits

-If any motion, memorandum, or brief is accompanied by more than five (5) exhibits, the exhibits shall be tabbed and indexed.
+Parties are responsible for ensuring all exhibits are clear and well organized.
+When appropriate, parties should facilitate the Court's review of exhibits to include, for example, highlighting key language.
+If any motion, memorandum, or brief is accompanied by more than five (5) exhibits, the exhibits shall be tabbed and indexed, with cross-references to the page numbers that relate to each exhibit.